-- (1) The information as to shares beneficially owned, controlled or directed by each proposed nominee, not being within the knowledge of the Corporation, has been furnished by the respective nominee as of May 16, 2024. - (2) Chair of the Audit Committee. - (3) Over the past six years, Ms. Suzanne Blanchet has been a corporate director following retirement from her position of Vice President, Corporate Development for Cascades Inc. (TSX). - (4) Member of the CGHR Committee. - (5) Member of the Audit Committee. - (6) Member of the Special Committee. - (7) Including 200 Shares owned by Jennifer Kernaghan and 1,405,500 Shares owned by Kernwood of which Edward Kernaghan is the president. - (8) Mr. Mannebach was appointed Chair of the Corporation on October 8, 2020 and Chair of the Special Committee.
+- (1) The information as to shares beneficially owned, controlled or directed by each proposed nominee, not being within the knowledge of the Corporation, has been furnished by the respective nominee as of May 21, 2025. - (2) Mr. Mannebach was appointed Chair of the Corporation on October 8, 2020 and Chair of the Special Committee.
 Mr. Mannebach is no longer a member of the Special Committee.
 He was named Interim CEO on October 11, 2023 and named CEO on February 5, 2024.
-He is also Managing Partner of Blackbird Group LLC and formerly CEO of Power-Sonic Corporation until October 2023. - (9) Mr. Robert Velan is an executive of the Corporation.
+He was formerly the Managing Partner of Blackbird Group LLC and CEO of Power-Sonic Corporation until October 2023. - (3) Mr. Robert Velan is an executive of the Corporation.
 Mr. Robert Velan was also appointed Vice-Chair of the Board of the Corporation on October 8, 2020.
-He was previously Executive Vice-President, General Manager, MRO. - (10) Velan Holding owns 15,566,567 Multiple Voting Shares of the Corporation.
-Mr. Robert Velan owns, along with other Velan family members, Velan Holding. - (11) Daniel Desjardins was Senior Vice-President, General Counsel and Corporate Secretary at Bombardier Inc. until December 2019.
+He was previously Executive Vice-President, General Manager, MRO. - (4) Velan Holding owns 15,566,567 Multiple Voting Shares of the Corporation.
+Mr. Robert Velan owns, along with other Velan family members, Velan Holding.

-The following table, together with the notes thereto, sets forth the name of each of the three persons proposed by Velan Holding to be nominated for election as a Director, as well as such person's province and municipality of residence, year first elected or appointed as a Director, principal occupation(s) during the past five years and all other major positions and offices with the Corporation, the current principal occupations, and the approximate number of shares of each class of shares of the Corporation beneficially owned by such persons or over which such person exercises control or direction as at the date hereof.
+The following table, together with the notes thereto, sets forth the name of each of the three persons proposed by Velan Holding to be nominated for election as a Director, as well as such person's province and municipality of residence, year first elected or appointed as a Director, principal occupation(s) during the past five years and all other major positions and offices with the Corporation, and Velan Valve Corp., the former United States subsidiary of the Corporation, the current principal occupations, and the approximate number of shares of each class of shares of the Corporation beneficially owned by such persons or over which such person exercises control or direction as at the date hereof.